Writing

 Human Element: Culture and Leadership in EHS Software Success

 EHS software adoption fails when the human system isn't designed alongside the technical one.
-How culture, leadership visibility, and user buy-in determine whether a platform gets used or worked around.
+How culture, leadership, and user buy-in determine whether a platform gets used or worked around.

 Read →